 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-These tiny, fluid-filled blisters can develop in your throat, your tongue or your inner cheek, as well as on your hands and feet.
+“Fever and feeling ill are the worst of it until you see blisters in your mouth and on your hands, that’s what gives it away,” says Dr. Vyas.
+These tiny, fluid-filled blisters can develop in your throat, on your tongue or your inner cheek, as well as on your hands and feet.

 “While kids usually have vesicles, adults don’t always get them — so their hand, foot and mouth disease often goes unrecognized,” she notes.

-Hand lesions can last for two weeks, throat lesions can last for a few weeks, and foot lesions can last for several weeks, notes Dr. Vyas.
+Overall, the disease usually resolves in a few weeks but some symptoms may linger longer.
+Symptoms like fever and sore throat last for a week or so.
+Hand lesions can last for two weeks, throat lesions can last for a few weeks and foot lesions can last for several weeks, notes Dr. Vyas.

 “The blisters can be painful, so when you have them in your mouth, as kids do, it can hurt to swallow,” she adds.

-“Meningitis is a big worry, because, like all viruses, it can cross the blood-brain barrier.
+“The long and short of it is that hand, foot and mouth disease can be problematic,” says Dr. Vyas.
+“Meningitis is a big worry because, like all viruses, it can cross the blood-brain barrier.
 It can also infect the heart and cause myocarditis.”

-She hastens to add that those who are susceptible to complications are usually sick to begin with — for example, they may be elderly or frail, or have cancer or other diseases that weaken the immune system.
+She hastens to add that those who are susceptible to complications are usually sick to begin with — for example, they may be elderly or frail, or have cancer or other diseases that weaken their immune system.